Exploring the Connection Between Mental Acuity and Glucose

 Maintaining stable glucose in your brain is essential for cognitive functioning.
 When glucose levels are adequate, the brain can efficiently carry out cognitive functions such as critical thinking and problem-solving.
 But what happens to your mental acuity when your glucose levels frequently fluctuate into abnormal ranges?

-Fluctuations in blood sugar levels, such as hypoglycemia (low blood sugar) or hyperglycemia (high blood sugar), can negatively impact cognitive function, attention, and memory.
+Fluctuations in glucose levels, such as hypoglycemia (low glucose) or hyperglycemia (high glucose), can negatively impact cognitive function, attention, and memory.
 Low glucose in the bloodstream, for example, can lead to cognitive impairment and even neurological symptoms like slurred speech, confusion, and blurred vision.

-At the same time, research indicates that type 2 diabetes mellitus is linked with memory impairments, neurodegeneration (a gradual loss of brain cells), and other types of cognitive dysfunction
+At the same time, research indicates that type 2 diabetes mellitus is linked with memory impairments, neurodegeneration (a gradual loss of brain cells), and other types of cognitive dysfunction.

 When it comes to mental acuity, it’s important to maintain a balanced diet, including carbohydrates that provide a steady supply of glucose, to support cognitive function and overall brain health.